Dundee couple 'juggling' family life after baby Freddie arrives 13 weeks early

 Freddie was stable until day five, when his lungs began to deteriorate, leading to a critical situation.

-The medical team tried various methods, including steroids and an oscillator, to stabilise Freddie.
+The medical team tried various methods, including steroids and an oscillator, to stabilise him.

 Emotional rollercoaster of ‘good and bad weeks’ at Ninewells as Freddie recovered